- 关于 Tocris

 Stem cell therapies are beginning to enter the clinic, and with the clinical phases of development being highly regulated, there is a requirement for cGMP (Current Good Manufacturing Practice) ancillary reagents (raw materials) to assure therapy safety and suitability.
 At Tocris we support this development from the research to clinical phase, by offering the first cGMP small molecules for stem cell therapy.
 Partner with Tocris today and let us, help you develop the next stem cell therapy.

-Tocris currently offers compounds SB 431542 (TGF-β, ALK4 and ALK7 inhibitor), DAPT (γ-secretase inhibitor), Y-27632 (ROCK inhibitor) and CHIR 99021 (GSK-3 inhibitor) and XAV 939 (tankyrase inhibitor) manufactured to cGMP specifications.
-SB 431542 and DAPT can be used in protocols for the differentiation of stem cells into neural cells, while SB 431542 can also be used as a replacement for SOX2 in the reprogramming of fibroblasts to iPSCs.
-CHIR 99021 enables reprogramming of human somatic cells into iPSCs, and Y-27632 increases the survival rate of hESCs and iPSC-BMECs undergoing cryopreservation. cGMP compound XAV 939 (tankyrase inhibitor) will be available in the near future.
+Tocris currently offers compounds SB 431542 (TGF-β, ALK4 and ALK7 inhibitor), Y-27632 (ROCK inhibitor), CHIR 99021 (GSK-3 inhibitor) and XAV 939 (tankyrase inhibitor) manufactured to cGMP specifications.
+SB 431542 can be used in protocols for the differentiation of stem cells into neural cells, while SB 431542 can also be used as a replacement for SOX2 in the reprogramming of fibroblasts to iPSCs.
+CHIR 99021 enables reprogramming of human somatic cells into iPSCs, and Y-27632 increases the survival rate of hESCs and iPSC-BMECs undergoing cryopreservation.

 To register your interest, suggest a compound to be manufactured to cGMP, or to let us know your cGMP requirements, please fill out our cGMP Compound Register Interest form.